aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

     */5 * * * * curl http://localhost:3000/?debug=true -X "WSM_AUTH_KEY: optional_secret_key" -H POST

-The `debug` query parameter tells `sentry-monitor` not to actually send any data anywhere, and instead to log it to the console
+The `debug` query parameter tells `sentry-monitor` to not actually send any data anywhere, and instead to log it to the console
     and return the data in the response.
-After you do enough dry runs that you're confident your config is correct, remove the query parameter.
+After you do enough dry runs that you're confident your config is correct, don't forget to remove the query parameter.

 *Security Note:* you need the `WSM_AUTH_KEY` header if you're going to host the web server on a different server than the cron job and expose the web server publicly.
 The web server will reject any request that doesn't come with the secret key you set.
 If you do this, make sure you keep your key secret!
-If you are not exposing the web server to the outside and are hitting it from the same server, you can omit this header.
+If you are not exposing the web server to the outside but instead are hitting it from the same server, you can omit this header.

 ## Why So Complicated?